KJB420 Proteomics II

 The student should have acquired a good understanding of the concepts of proteomics as an integrated part of an -omics approach to biological/biochemical analysis, and as distinct from classical protein analysis.
 The students should also have acquired a good understanding of the significance of sample preparation and basic modern mass spectrometric analysis of protein and peptide samples.
 In addition, the students should know the principals of bioinformatic data analysis and interpretation of proteomics data.

 The students should have acquired fundamental skills in the laboratory, both in terms of sample preparation and mass spectrometric analysis of samples from different cell types/organisms.
 They should also be able to use a selection of data analysis tools to convert raw data to useful biological/bichemical information.
+The student is able to perform the preparations, techniques and analyses employed in the course.
+The student masters the instruments and equipment used in the course.

 The students should have acquired a fundamental understanding of the proteomics discipline, to a point where they should be able to employ this analysis platform in their own work.